What is the Difference Between Resilient and Non-Resilient Floors?

-The non-resilient flooring category is made up of both natural and man-made materials which include hardwood, laminate, and tile.
+The non-resilient flooring category is made up of both natural and man made materials which includes hardwood, laminate, and tile.
 These hard surface floors are rigid and do not have the same cushion as resilient floors.
-These hard surface floors are known for their tendency to have clicking sounds when they’re walked on.
+These hard surface floors are know for their tendency to have clicking sounds when they’re walked on.

 Comparison Points Elasticity

 As mentioned before, resilient floors offer some degree of elasticity which gives most of them a nice cushion underfoot as well as increased sound absorption.
 This makes them a popular choice to install in second stories to minimize sound transfer as well as in kitchens where people tend to stand for extended periods of time while cooking for added comfort.

 Both resilient and non-resilient floorings are, for the most part, low maintenance when it comes to cleaning and maintaining the floor.
 Most of them only require regular sweeping and/or dusting and a spray cleaner for your specified flooring.
 In the resilient category there are some sheet vinyls and tiles that require regular waxing and in the non-resilient category, oil treated hardwoods require regular refreshers.

 Rugworks and many flooring companies in Rohnert Park recommend considering the amount of maintenance that you’re willing to take on when picking your floors.

 Though both resilient and non-resilient floorings are durable, none are impervious to damage.
 While resilient flooring is scratch and dent resistant more so than a natural hardwood, it is susceptible to scratching and denting more so than a laminate flooring.
 Resilient planks and tiles are more forgiving of subfloor imperfections, requiring less installation prep than non-resilient floors but they are more susceptible to warping in the direct sun coming in through sliders and window walls without UV protection.